Medication Management For Seniors

 Here are a few common medication mistakes:

 Taking too much (or not enough) medication can lead to harmful side-effects.
 In fact, improper dosing accounts for 60% of medication errors.
-Under-dosing can lead to painful symptoms and damage from the condition the medication is prescribed to treat.
-Overdosing, on the other hand, can be deadly if someone takes too much of a certain drug without realizing it, especially medications such as blood thinners or sleeping pills.
+Underdosing can leave you with improperly treated conditions such as pain or other ailments such as hypertension or heart conditions.
+Overdosing, on the other hand, can be deadly if someone takes too much of a certain drug without realizing it, especially medications such as blood thinners, sleeping pills, or anxiety medications.
+A good idea is that if your pills need to be split, then split them all at once before beginning the regimen so that you don’t forget and take too much later.

 Mixing Up Medications

 Prescription drugs can sometimes have similar names and packaging which may cause older adults to take the wrong medication.
-Even if the effects are minor, no one wants to take a Benadryl when they’d intended to have Tylenol.
+It is a good idea to leave them in their original packaging if they are store-bought so that you don’t mix them up.

 Expiration dates on medications mark the last day a manufacturer can guarantee potency.
-While the FDA found 90% of drugs are still potent and safe after the expiration date, it is important to see the doctor regularly and replenish medication to ensure it works as intended.
+While the FDA found 90 percent of drugs are still potent and safe after the expiration date, it is important to see the doctor regularly and replenish medication to ensure it works as intended.
+Do not just assume the expired medication is still good.

 Tip: Signs such as running out of medication pre-maturely or drowsiness may be a sign of improper dosing.